All Episodes

 Would you want to?

-Uh uh, or that she'd even be willing to sit down with somebody, you know, who has uh large amounts of money.
+You know, I'm not sure how open-minded she is or that she'd even be willing to sit down with somebody who has large amounts of money.

-Um okay, so let me make it complicated for you.
+Okay, so let me make it complicated for you.

 If Elizabeth Warren were the other candidate, what would you do?

-You know, I I'm not gonna, you know, make political declarations, but I do think no matter what policy uh somebody has in mind, a professional approach uh is even as much as I disagree with some of the policy things that are out there, I do think a professional approach to the office.
+You know, I'm not going to, you know, make political declarations, but I do think no matter what policy somebody has in mind, a professional approach is even, as much as I disagree with some of the policy things that are out there, I do think a professional approach to the office, whoever I decide would have the more professional approach in the current situation probably will weigh, is the thing that I'll weigh the most.

-Uh and you know, I hope the more professional candidate is an electable candidate.
+And, you know, I hope the more professional candidate is an electable candidate.

-All right, that was uh Bill Gates.
+All right, that was Bill Gates.

-Well, God bless you, Sean.
+Oh, God bless you, Sean.

-Honestly, I mean the voice has been slipping now for like two days and it's getting worse.
+Honestly, I mean, the voice has been slipping now for like two days and it's getting worse.

 Let me tell you what it is.